jonstacks/aws/README.md

 ![reserved-rds-audit](doc/screenshots/reserved-rds-audit.png)

+## Auditing EC2 Instances

+You might want to audit your existing EC2 Instances to make sure they meet certain criteria.

+### instances-without-cost-tag

+The `instances-without-cost-tag` command finds running instances that do not contain a non-empty `cost` tag.
+This is helpful for making sure all instances are accounted for on an internal bill back basis.

 ## Finding available subnet space in a VPC

 When you want to create a new subnet, it can be difficult to see all of the